Multi-Partite Output Regulation of Multi-Agent Systems

 We assume that cylindrical and cuboid obstacles in the operating terrain are detected through a distributed sensor fusion algorithm that runs onboard each robot.
 Accordingly, the robots update their $k$-partition transformation terms.
 To simulate this, the $k$-partition transformation is defined as a piecewise constant function.
 Specifically, $S(t) = \mathrm{diag}(1, 0.75, 0.5) $ for $t \in [0, 86.5) \cup [161, 212]$ seconds and $S(t) = \mathrm{diag}(2.3,1.65,1)$ for $t \in [86.5,161)$ seconds.
 Note that Conditions \ref{ass:ABStabilizable}, \ref{ass:cnd3*}, \ref{ass:spngtree}, and the inclusion \eqref{eq:set_inclusion} hold.
 Following Remark \ref{rmk:designsteps}, we set $\mu = 10$ and design $K_{1i}$ using $place$ function in MATLAB\footnote{For $i = 1,2,3$, $\mathrm{spec}(A_{i}+B_{i}K_{1i}) = \{ -0.75,-1.25,-1.75,-2.5\}$.}.
-As per steps (iii) and (iv), for $i= 1,2,3$, a solution pair $(X_i,U_i)$ to the partition-independent regulator equations \eqref{eq:regulatoreqgeneral} is recovered from their equivalent system of linear equations (see the proof of Theorem 1.9 in \cite{huang2004nonlinearbook}) and a solution $Y_i$ to the LME \eqref{eq:newcondition} is found using $linsolve$ function in MATLAB\footnote{The authors thank Jackson Kulik for his comment on solving \eqref{eq:newcondition}.}.
+As per steps (iii) and (iv), for $i= 1,2,3$, a solution pair $(X_i,U_i)$ to the partition-independent regulator equations \eqref{eq:regulatoreqgeneral} is recovered from their equivalent system of linear equations (see the proof of Theorem 1.9 in \cite{huang2004nonlinearbook}) and a solution $Y_i$ to the LME \eqref{eq:newcondition} is found using $linsolve$ function in MATLAB.
 Lastly, based on $S$, we calculate $K_{2i}$ for each follower as in step (v).